cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Creating an OAuth Service Account for a dogu

 In order for a Dogu to use the CAS's OAuth endpoints, it must log in to the CAS as a client.
-To do this, the request for an OAuth-specific CAS service account can be stored in the `dogu.json` of the dogu in question.
+To do this, the OAuth-specific CAS service can be requested via the `dogu.json` of the respective dogu.

 **entry for an OAuth client:**